DigonIO/scheduler/doc/pages/examples/metrics.rst

     ONCE     foo()            2021-06-21 04:53:34   0:09:59           0/1      1

 |Scheduler| provides access to the set of |Job|\ s stored with the `jobs`
-We can access the |Job|\ s of the scheduler via the :attr:`~scheduler.core.Scheduler.jobs` property.
+We can access the |Job|\ s of the scheduler via the :py:attr:`~scheduler.core.Scheduler.jobs` property.

 .. code-block:: pycon